 - Ask your instructor if you may use reputable sources from the Internet.

-Look at the company Website.
-But remember that companies may present themselves in a good light; these Websites usually have a “point of view.”
+Look at the company's website.
+But remember that companies may present themselves in a good light (bias).

 - This is also a good place to check and see who the latest executives are.
 Remember, when doing research, always check the dates on the material that you find.
 Even then, the internal workings of a company can change.